Marching Band Auditions

 Drumline and Sideline Percussion Auditions

-There will be three highly recommended mini-camps for the entire percussion section (battery and front ensemble) on Saturday, May 24, Saturday, June 21, and Saturday July 12 from 10 AM to 5 PM.
+There will be three Summer voluntary day camps on May 18 (Sat), June 15 (Sat) and July 13 (Sat) from 10 AM to 5 PM. .
 These camps are not specifically required, but are recommended so that you can learn about playing style and ensemble development in the Georgia Tech Drumline.
 This gives the staff an opportunity to work with you before the final auditions at the beginning of band camp in August.

 Please fill out this form to indicate your attendance at these camps: Be sure that you have filled out a BAND APPLICATION prior to signing up for summer camps.